NDIA Team

 Executive Director

 Angela founded NDIA in 2015 and has been working in the field we now call digital inclusion since 1997.
 She has helped physically set up computer labs in underserved areas, managed broadband conferences, conducted research, managed digital inclusion programs, assisted with the Department of Commerce’s Broadband Adoption Toolkit, testified before Congress, and more.
 Angela serves on the Board of Directors of the Schools, Health, & Libraries Broadband Coalition.
-Government Technology Magazine named Angela one of their Top 25 Doers, Dreams, and Drivers of 2019, and she received the Parker Award from the United Church of Christ in 2021.
+Government Technology Magazine named Angela to the Top 25 Doers, Dreams, and Drivers of 2019, and she received the Parker Award from the United Church of Christ in 2021.
+Google.org named Angela one of seven global Leaders to Watch in 2023.
+In 2024, Angela is serving on the Board of Directors of the FCC’s Universal Service Administrative Company (USAC) representing the interests of low-income consumers.

 Lo Smith (they/them)